-SPEC 3190 Audiological Considerations for Teachers 4-0-4 Prerequisite: SPEC 2999.
-An introduction to the types and causes of hearing loss, interpretation of audiograms, and methods and procedures of determining hearing loss as each relates to learning and behavioral characteristics of children and youth with hearing loss.

-SPEC 4000 Individualized/Independent Study 1-0-1 to 3-0-3 Study directed by faculty designed to meet identified, individual needs of students.

-SPEC 4010 Individuals with Mental Retardation 3-0-3 A study of the historical and legal treatment, identification, classification, and unique characteristics of individuals with mental retardation.

-SPEC 4020 Nature and Characteristics of Children and

-Youth with Mild Disabilities

-3-0-3 Prerequisite: SPEC 2000 and satisfactory completion of the Junior College Core Curriculum.
-A study of the historical and legal treatment, identification, classification and unique characteristics of individuals who require intermittent and limited supports throughout the life cvcle.

-- SPEC 4030 Curricular Planning for Individuals with Severe Disabilities 3-0-3 Prerequisite: SPEC 2000 and satisfactory completion of the Junior College Core Curriculum.
-A study of the philosophic and practical basis of curriculum design for individuals who require extensive and/or pervasive supports throughout the life cycle.
-This curricular approach results in a meaningful and functional curriculum and supportive learning environments. - SPEC 4040 Technological Support for Individuals with Disabilities 3-0-3 Prerequisite: ACED 2400.
-Uses of the computer hardware and software as they relate to the individualized education program and needs of individuals who require intermittent and/ or limited supports.

-SPEC 4050 Manual Communication

-3-0-3 An introduction to manual communication.
-Emphasis is placed on skill development in the use of American Sign Language.
-Open as an elective to all undergraduate majors.

-- SPEC 4060 Application of Applied Behavior Analysis Principles to Ecological Management disabilities. instruction for these individuals.
-SPEC 4080 Teaching Academic and Social Skills to Students with Disabilities supervised placement to students with mild disabilities (learning, behavior, and/or intellectual disilibities).
-SPEC 4090 Teaching Social/Community Living Skills Prerequisites: SPEC 2000.
-Co-requisite: SPEC 4010.
-A study of effective methodologies that result in positive increases in social behaviors and community living of students with disabilities.
-Focus is on defining, assessing, effective teaching, and generalization of - social and community living skills.
-SPEC 4100 Teaching Augmentative/Alternative Communication 2-0-2 Prerequisites: SPEC 2000, 4010, and 4050 The study of functional and efficient augmentative alternative communication systems for individuals with disabilities.
-The assessment and implementations of low and high technology methods in various settings with communication partners will be emphasized. - SPEC 4110 Methods and Materials for Children and Youth with Mild Disabilities 3-0-3 Prerequisite: SPEC 2000, 4020 and 4060.
-Co-requisite: SPEC 4140.
-A study of the application of research validated practices in the areas of educational placement, instructional and transitional planning, data management and materials utilization for students of school age who require intermittent and limited supports beyond those provided by regular education.

-SPEC 4130 Physical Management Procedures for Individuals with Severe Disabilities

-Prerequisite: SPEC 2000 and 4010.
-A study of physical management procedures necessary for individuals with significant physical disabilities.
-Emphasis is placed on techniques of handling, positioning, and feeding of these persons.

-SPEC 4051 Systematic Instruction I

-Prerequisites: SPEC 2000 and satisfactory completion of the Junior College Core Curriculum.
-A study of procedures necessary to carefully plan and sequence instruction for individuals with mental retardation who require limited, extensive, or pervasive supports throughout the life cycle.
-Focus is placed on selecting and planning for use of effective intervention strategies and planning the use of appropriate materials.

-SPEC 4052 Systematic Instruction II 3-0-3 Prerequisite: SPEC 2000 and SPEC 4051.
-A continuation of SPEC 4051 with an emphasis on delivering and evaluating planned instruction for individuals with mental retardation who require limited, extensive, or pervasive supports throughout the life cycle.

-2-2-3 Prerequisite: SPEC 2000 and satisfactory completion of Junior SPEC or COMD curriculum.
-An in depth study of the application of applied behavior analysis with an emphasis on application across a variety of learning environments with individuals who have

-SPEC 4070 Systematic Instruction Teaching Lab I

-Prerequisites: SPEC 2000.
+SPEC 3190 Audiological Considerations for Teachers 4 -0-4 Prerequisite: SPEC 2999.
+An introduction to the types and causes of hearing loss, i nterpretation of audiograms, and methods and procedures of determining hearing loss as each relates to learning and behavioral characteristics of children and youth with hearing los s.
+SPEC 4000 Individualized/Independent Study 1-0-1 to 3 -0-3 Study directed by faculty designed to meet identified, individual needs of students. -0-3 A study of the historical and legal treatment, identification, classification, and unique cha aracteristics of individuals with mental retardation.
+SPEC 4020 Nature and Characteristics of Children and -0-3 Prerequisite: SPEC 2999.
+A study of the historical and legal treatment, identifica tion. classification and unique characteristics of individuals who require intermittent and lin supports throughout the life cycle. -0-3 Prerequisite: SPEC 2999.
+A study of the philosophic and practical basis of curricu design for individuals who require extensive and/or pervasive supports throughout the cycle.
+This curricular approach results in a meaningful and functional curriculum and portive learning environments.
+Jup -0-3 Prerequisite: ACED 2400.
+Uses of the computer hardware and software as they rela the individualized education program and needs of individuals who require intermittent or limited supports. unu/ -0-3 An introduction to manual communication.
+Emphasis is placed on skill development in use of American Sign Language.
+Open as an elective to all undergraduate majors. une -0-3 Prerequisites: SPEC 2000.
+A study of procedures necessary to carefully plan and sequ instruction for individuals with mental retardation who require limited, extensive, or perva supports throughout the life cycle.
+Focus is placed on selecting and planning for us effective intervention strategies and planning the use of appropriate materials.
+0 01 -0-3 Prerequisite: SPEC 2999 and SPEC 4051.
+A continuation of SPEC 4051 with an em ~ - sis on delivering and evaluating planned instruction for individuals with mental retarda who require limited, extensive, or pervasive supports throughout the life cycle. mon SPEC 4060 Application of Applied Behavior Analysis -2-3 Prerequisite: SPEC 2999.
+An in-depth study of the application of applied behavior ar sis with an emphasis on application across a variety of learning environments with individ who have disabilities. iuais -4-2 Prerequisites: SPEC 2999.
 Co-requisite: SPEC 4051.
-University supervised placement of students in programs for individuals requiring limited, extensive, or pervasive supports throughout the life cycle.
-Students will apply content acquired in SPEC 4150, and will plan

-3-0-3 A study of research-based instructional strategies for enhancing the ability of students with mild disabilities to acquire, retain, and demonstrate competence across academic and social content areas as addressed in the general school curriculum in Georgia.
+University supervised pl ment of students in programs for individuals requiring limited, extensive, or pervasive sup throughout the life cycle.
+Students will apply content acquired in SPEC 4150, and will instruction for these individuals. pian SPEC 4080 Teaching Academic and Social Skills to 0 -0-3 Prerequisites: SPEC 2999.
+Co-requisite: SPEC 4081.
+A study of research-based institutional strategies for aphancing the ability of students with mild disabilities to acquire re tional strategies for enhancing the ability of students with mild disabilities to acquire, re and demonstrate competence across academic and social content areas as addressed in i ule general school curriculum in Georgia.

+on

-SPEC 4081 Instructional Practicum Corequisite: SPEC 4080.
-Application of direct instructional strategies in a university
+SPEC 4081 Instructional Practicum

+Prerequisites: SPEC 2999.
+Corequisite: SPEC 4080.
+Application of direct instructional strategies in a university supervised placement to students with mild disabilities (learning, behavior, and/or intellectual disilibities).